BQSKit/PureMagic/README.md

 <M>     Measurement
 ```

-Files in this format can be obtained by using Tableau in the `tableau` directory, for example running:
+Files in this format can be obtained by using Tableau in the `tableau` submodule directory, for example running:

 ```
 python transpile_circuit.py -i circuit.qasm